Best Camping Grill of 2018 & Buying Guide

 There are also important maintenance issues that come into play with grills you don’t use very often.
 Make sure you clean your grill thoroughly after cooking, especially before it goes into storage.
 Grease can become rancid when left for too long, producing a terrible smell and residue that’s much harder to clean as time goes on.
 Inspect it for bugs (particularly spiders and cockroaches) before use.
 If using a propane grill, check the fuel lines for leaks prior to your trip.

-What if I plan on traveling full-time?
+4. What if I plan on traveling full-time?

 Of course, this also depends on how much you’ll be relocating; a larger grill is less of a hassle when you don’t have to pack it up at the end of each day!

 When it comes to fuel, most permanent or long-term travelers prefer propane.
 It’s easy to transport, quick to heat up, and cost-effective for daily use; you can even hook most models up to your RV’s fuel supply.

 1. Coleman Road Trip Propane Portable Grill LXE Review

 In the grill industry, the Coleman name is pretty big—but thankfully, this grill is not.
 The Road Trip portable camping grill is perfect for up to 4 campers, comes with a collapsible wheeled stand, and even features sliding tables to keep your spices and spatula handy when you need a little kitchen counter space…without the actual kitchen.

 If you plan on cooking anything tall (large chicken legs, for example), you might be disappointed in this model, however; the lid has a depth of only 3”, which is great for traveling, but not so much for bulkier foods.

 2. Texsport Heavy Duty Over Fire Camp Grill Review

 For true-blue campers who really want to rough it, this over-fire model from Texsport is perfect: it uses no fuel except your regular campfire, and provides a handy table when the fire dies down.
 It’s constructed with durable steel to support even the heaviest of cast-iron cookware.
 It also has foldable legs, which make packing a breeze.